deepaksood619/deepaksood619.github.io/docs/algorithms/graphtheory/depth-first-search-dfs.md

 Time Complexity: O(V+E) where V is number of vertices in the graph and E is number of edges in the graph.

 DFS "is an algorithm for traversing or searching tree data structure.
-One starts at the root and explores as far as possible along each branch before backtracking." --- [Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)
+One starts at the root and explores as far as possible along each branch before backtracking."---[Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)

 DFS explores a path all the way to a leaf before backtracking and exploring another path.
 Let's take a look at an example with this type of traversal.